 Equines and Birds of Critter Creek Farm Sanctuary

 Chris has always loved donkeys, and shortly after we opened CCFS, we had the opportunity to provide a home to two donkeys.
 This started Chris' "donkey problem," in which he perks up, wide-eyed, any time he hears of a donkey needing rescue.
 If it were up to him, we would have 100 donkeys.

 Our aim at CCFS was to stick to cows, pigs, and donkeys, since we figured we knew those species pretty well and could provide them with quality care.
-But then we bought Critter Hills, and found that a horse and a small flock of chickens had been left behind.
-Suddenly, we had to learn about horse and chicken care, too!
+But then we bought Critter Hills, and found a herd of horses and a couple turkeys who needed a home.
+Suddenly, we had to learn about horses and turkeys, too!

-Whisper and Jack were a breeding pair of mini-donkeys whose owner left them behind when they were no longer good for breeding.
-They were taken in by Koreymonde Capuchin Rescue, but the rescue didn’t have a good space for donkeys.
-So, they were brought to CCFS to have plenty of space to roam.
-Jack is friendly, but Whisper often looks at us like we’re clearly inferior (she’s probably right).
+Whisper was part of a breeding pair of mini-donkeys whose owner left them behind when they were no longer good for breeding.
+She was taken in by Koreymonde Capuchin Rescue, but the rescue didn’t have a good space for donkeys.
+So, she was brought to CCFS to have plenty of space to roam.

 Mighty and Blaze